Arunachal Scouts: Battalions

+Affiliation

+106 Air Force Squadron - The Assam Regiment and Arunachal Scouts of Indian Army were affiliated with the 106 Air Force Squadron at Tezpur on 15 February 2021.

-Beyond border defense
+Beyond border defence

 Following the crash of an AN-32 aircraft belonging to the Indian Air Force in Arunachal Pradesh on 3 June in 2019, the Arunachal Scouts, along with the Indian army were recruited to mobilise towards the accident site.
 Their role was largely to provide aid and assistance at ground zero, as well as ascertain the condition the occupants of the aircraft were in.
 The aircraft was reportedly spotted 16 kilometres of Lipo at an estimated elevation of 12,000 feet.
 There have also been instances whereby the Arunachal Scouts have been involved in the distribution of resources amongst local communities.
 An instance occurred on 12 May 2020 whereby a scout and their family members distributed 10 kilograms of rice and 1 kilogram of salt each to approximately 112 people from a village in the Longding region of Arunachal Pradesh, financed by the scout member himself.
 The scout member also paid the costs involved in the transportation and procurement of the resources for the village.

-Tensions with police
+Bomdila incident

 The events of the Bomdila police-Army incident have resulted in heightened tensions between the second battalion of Arunachal Scouts and local Arunachal Pradesh police officers in Bomdila.
 Local police allege the altercation was sparked when scouts involved themselves in an altercation with the police forces and civilians and thus, were arrested during the Buddha Mahotsava celebration.
 However, the army alleges that the scouts were arrested without reason, and were assaulted by the Arunachal Pradesh police, sustaining serious injuries that lead to their hospitalisation upon their release from police custody.
 Following on from the physical altercation between local police and the scouts, scout personnel reportedly showed up in hundreds and were reported to have vandalised the local police station and their office on the second day of the Buddha Mahotsava celebrations.
 The police allege members of the second regiment of Arunachal Scouts vandalised approximately five police vehicles, broke windows and doors and took weapons the local police stored in their station.